josra/josra.github.io/members/numbers.md

 _The red line shows the activity in the Praqma CoDer sweat shop_

 ###Non-pot hours (orange)
 The non-pot work is everything not included in the red graph.
 That means facilitation, administration, project management, R&D, planning and execution of gatherings.
 This kind of work is showed as the non-pot work - it's work that's included in your membership fee, but doesn't directly contribute to an actual release of some piece of running software.

 _The orange line shows how much work Praqma throws into the alliance - on top of everything else_

 ###Pot balance (green)
-The pot balance is simply the pot hours minus the pot work, both accumulated over the past 12 months.
-The balance shows if Praqma _under-committing_ (positive numbers) or _over-delivering_ (negative numbers).
+The pot balance is simply the pot hours minus the pot work.
+The balance shows if Praqma is _under-committing_ (positive numbers) or _over-delivering_ (negative numbers).

 _When the green line is below zero the alliance members get more than they paid for_